al-jazeera-america/hash-walker/README.md

 Walk a hash like a hash walker would.

 A ruby DSL for walking through hashes.
 Its the reverse of XmlBuilder.
+Keys can be symbols or strings, it works either way.

 ## Usage